Miakapp/node-red-contrib-MiakAPI/README.md

 ## Interface builder examples
 Interface editor is a web HTML/CSS editor with snippets.
-Here is an example of what we can build very fast.
+Here is an example of what we can build very quickly and without writing CSS.

 __Screenshots:__